 As much as we want to ignore it, nothing will stop our beloved dachshunds from aging.
 At some point in time, all dogs become senior.
-Although we can’t stop their aging process, we can help our senior hounds by providing them the utmost level of comfort.
+Although we can’t stop their aging process, we can help our senior hounds by providing them with the utmost level of comfort.
 As dogs grow older, they have different needs and requirements as compared to young ones.

 When dogs grow old, they become less energetic and less functional.
 Due to this reason choosing a well-balanced diet is crucial to maintain your dog’s health and to make sure your dog is not a target of obesity.
 As dachshunds grow older, they become prone to gain weight.
 Research shows that 53% of dogs are overweight and obese.

 Obesity is dangerous as it can lead to more serious diseases and also shortens the lifespan of your dog.
 Foods for senior dogs have low-fat levels and contain fewer calories so that your dog remains healthy without getting obese.
 If your dog is overweight, then your veterinarian can assist you in choosing a diet for your dog that supplies all the necessary nutrients while also allowing room for weight loss.

 If your dog has heart disease, you need to choose a diet that has lower levels of sodium.
-If your dog is the subject of kidney disease, then a diet that helps manages phosphorus, calcium, and other electrolyte levels is the best option for your dog’s health.
+If your dog is subject to kidney disease, then a diet that helps manage phosphorus, calcium, and other electrolyte levels is the best option for your dog’s health.
 Even if your dog is not the subject of any disease, you still need to feed senior dog foods and supplements to your senior dog.